SteffenPL/SteffenPL.github.io/_drafts/research-log-mathematical-models-at-different-time-scales.md

 ---
 layout: post
-title: 'Research log: Mathematical models at different time scales'
+title: Deformed time scales?

 ---
 A phenomenon that keeps surprising me is friction.

 For mechanical problems, a typical point of departure is

 $$